facebookresearch/labgraph/extensions/yaml_support/README.md

 #### Labgraph Monitor:

-**generate_labgraph_monitor(graph: lg.Graph) -> None** : This function can be used to generate a serialized version of the passed graph instance.
+**generate_graph_topology(graph: lg.Graph) -> SerializedGraph** : This function can be used to generate a serialized version of the passed graph instance.
+**run_topology(data: SerializedGraph) -> None**: This function can be used to send the generated serialized version of the graph instance via LabGraph Websockets API.

 The serialized version of the graph will be streamed to the clients using LabGraph Websockets API.

-1. Call **generate_labgraph_monitor(graph: lg.Graph) -> None** and pass an instance of the graph as a parameter
+1. Call **generate_graph_topology(graph: lg.Graph) -> SerializedGraph** and pass an instance of the graph as a parameter

 ```
+from extensions.graphviz_support.graphviz_support.tests.demo_graph.demo import Demo

 from extensions.yaml_support.labgraph_monitor.generate_lg_monitor.generate_lg_monitor import (
-    generate_labgraph_monitor
+    generate_graph_topology,
 )

-generate_labgraph_monitor(graph)
+from extensions.yaml_support.labgraph_monitor.server.lg_monitor_server import (
+    run_topology,
+)

+# Initialize a Demo graph
+graph = Demo()

+# Serialize its topology
+topology = generate_graph_topology(graph)

+# Run the WebSockets API to send the topology to Front-End
+run_topology(topology)
 ```

 This will start a websocket server on localhost port 9000 (127.0.0.1:9000)